Japan intervenes in FX market to stem yen falls after BOJ keeps super-low rates | Business

 Japan intervenes in FX market to stem yen falls after BOJ keeps super-low rates

-"But currency interventions are rarely successful and I expect today's move will only provide a temporary reprieve (for the yen)."
-The move came hours after the BOJ's decision to maintain super-low interest rates to support the country's fragile economic recovery, bucking a global tide of monetary tightening by central banks fighting to rein in soaring inflation.
+The move came hours after the BOJ's decision to maintain super-low interest rates to support economic growth, bucking a global tide of monetary tightening by central banks fighting to rein in soaring inflation.
+"There's absolutely no change to our stance of maintaining easy monetary policy for the time being.
+We won't be raising interest rates for some time," BOJ Governor Haruhiko Kuroda told a briefing after the policy decision.

 - Country: